Wolf warrior diplomacy: Causes

 Several factors supportive of a growth in Wolf Warrior diplomacy have been noted by analysts in the years since Zhao Lijian's rise to prominence as an acknowledged "Wolf Warrior Diplomat" in 2019.

 The story of China's former Ambassador to France, Wu Jianmin, having had the French Embassy's dogs set on him as a child in Nanjing, has been used as a justification for aggressive "Wolf Warrior" diplomatic language.

 In some analyses, the use of Wolf Warrior rhetoric and tactics have been a Chinese response to its fear of "ideological designs" from the West, to its perception of increased "anti-China hostility" or of increased threats to national stability.
 Some saw a promotion of the Wolf Warrior as part of a "national rejuvenation".

 Some analysts point out that a younger cadre of diplomats have now worked their way up the ranks of the Chinese diplomatic service and that this is causing a generational shift in diplomatic style, such as an increased use of social media such as Twitter.

-Since 2020, Western analysts have made different assessments of the extent to which senior diplomatic officials in China have, at various times and in various ways, advocated the use of Wolf Warrior tactics.
+Academic Guobin Yang writes that Wolf Warrior diplomacy should be understood "in the context of an already emerging culture of cybernationalism and global populism."

 Some analysts point to the importance of Wolf Warrior diplomacy in the domestic politics of China, as a way of appeasing nationalistic youth who decry the "flaccid tone" of less-aggressive Chinese diplomacy.
 The contradiction between Chinese ideas and socialism and Western ideas and capitalism features heavily in some domestic discussions of wolf warrior diplomacy.
 Some Western analysts argue that the diplomatic stance of China has increasingly pivoted toward an adversarial relationship with the West in recent decades.

-In 2023, Bloomberg reporter Peter Martin asserted that although "many Chinese diplomats are aware that the response to wolf warrior diplomacy has been very negative and actually damaged China's interests in a wide range of cases...those who have misgivings need to keep their thoughts to themselves for now, or they will face political repercussions."
+Wolf warrior diplomacy has also been described as a method for "Beijing to manage and employ nationalist public opinion at the domestic level."
+In 2023, journalist Peter Martin asserted that although "many Chinese diplomats are aware that the response to wolf warrior diplomacy has been very negative and actually damaged China's interests in a wide range of cases...those who have misgivings need to keep their thoughts to themselves for now, or they will face political repercussions."
 Martin noted the trend "as during previous periods of assertive diplomacy from China, the primary audience is domestic politicians.
 Therefore, the reaction of foreigners and outsiders is not a top motivator for Chinese diplomats".

-One factor which may have helped bring about the shift to a "Wolf Warrior" style of public diplomacy by China was the addition of a public relations section to internal employee performance reports.
-This incentivized Chinese diplomats to be active on social media and give controversial interviews.

 Through a qualitative analysis of 4,556 MFA press conference question and answer dyads from 2020 to 2024, academics Lize Yang and Hai Yang conclude that aggressive questioning by foreign journalists was more likely to elicit a wolf warrior response, "particularly in a political climate characterized by increasing Western criticism of China."
+Some scholars also argue that wolf warrior diplomacy is aimed at domestic audiences within China, where strong and confrontational messaging can reinforce nationalism and demonstrate that the government is defending the country against foreign criticism.